NadiaAiraf/silver-bars/README.md

 - refactoring some of the beefier functions in the MarketPlace component.
 I did ok with some of these but still feel more could be done.
 Moving some of the display functions to a orderboard component would help.
 - edge cases: currently I'm pretty sure you can enter -ve orders and the like.
 You can also enter orders without clicking Buy or Sell, doesn't appear or break anything but means it's possible to go from order 1 to order 3 which isn't perfect.
 - manually entering the orders isn't ideal, I wouldn't want to do it.
 The formSubmit should be refactored to make it friendlier to the idea of importing data, if OrderForm had worked as intended and simple called the function and supplied parameters it would've been much easier to write the function in this way.
+- currently the userID box on the input form does nothing, it's on there because it was part of the tech test requirements though
+- setting right some of the warnings regarding children needed unique keys